Dileeprithvi/boto3/README.md

 # Boto3 Core Concepts

 The core concepts of boto3 are:
-* resource - higher level object to access AWS services
+* resource - higher level object to access AWS services - resource is like object operations

-* client - low level object to access AWS services - (dictionary Objects)
+* client - low level object to access AWS services - (dictionary Objects) - client is like dictionary and list operations

 * meta - object to enter into client object from resource object